jiayanghe/winning/README.md

 Supports device with minimum screen width of 320px;

-Dependency include bootstrap (only for the popup modal and toast message), and RxJs.
+Dependencies include bootstrap (only for the popup modal and toast message purposes), and RxJs.

 ## Development server